 Tip Harris ‘KISSAKI’ Sensei

-Tip Harris Sensei has been practicing Aikido for more than a quarter century (since 1984) and has been teaching for over 15 years.
+Tip Harris Sensei has been practicing Aikido for more than 35 year and has been teaching for over 20 years.
 Before that he studied the Japanese art of Judo.

-He began his Aikido training under Ed Peteroy Sensei at the Air Force Academy in Colorado Springs and earned all black belts (presently 3rd degree) from Hiroshi Ikeda Shihan of Boulder, Colorado.
+He began his Aikido training under Ed Peteroy Sensei at the Air Force Academy in Colorado Springs and earned his first, second, and third degree black belts from Hiroshi Ikeda Shihan of Boulder, Colorado.
+He presently holds the rank of 4th degree black belt.

 Harris Sensei has also had the privilege of training in seminar with many talented Aikido practitioners including Hiroshi Ikeda Shihan, Mitsugi Saotome Shihan, Frank Doran Shihan, Ed Peteroy Sensei, George Bevins Sensei, Mary Heiny Sensei, Kevin Choate Sensei, Tres Hofmeister Sensei, Cyndy Hayashi Sensei, Linda Holliday Sensei, Jim Alverez Sensei, George Ledyard Sensei, Gaku Homma Sensei, Wendy Whited Sensei, Agust Dragt Sensei, Raso Hultgren Sensei, Toby Threadgill Sensei, Debbie Noblett Sensei, and Wayne Perkins Sensei.